MasteringClaudeCodeSkillsforAdvancedAIDevelopment

 📋 At a Glance

-• An Anthropic API key with access to Claude 3 Opus or Sonnet.
+- An Anthropic API key.
+You'll need access to Claude 3 Opus or Sonnet.
+The smaller models just don't cut it for real code work.

-• Works on: macOS, Linux, Windows (via WSL2 or Docker)
+- Works on: macOS, Linux, Windows (via WSL2 or Docker.
+Forget vanilla Windows for this.)

 #How Do I Set Up My Environment for Claude Code Development?

-Claude's output often includes executable code snippets, scripts, or even entire project structures.
-Running this code directly on your host machine without proper isolation can introduce dependencies, security risks, or conflicts with existing projects.
-A containerized environment (like Docker) or a virtual environment provides a clean, reproducible, and secure sandbox for executing and validating Claude's generated code.
+Claude's output often includes executable snippets, scripts, or even entire project structures.
+Running this code directly on your host machine without proper isolation is just asking for trouble.
+A containerized environment like Docker is your best friend here.
+It gives you a clean, reproducible, and secure sandbox for executing and validating whatever Claude dreams up.
+No "works on my machine" excuses when it's all containerized.

 1. Install Essential Development Tools

-What: Install Git, Python, and Node.js, which are fundamental for most development tasks and for interacting with Claude's API.
-Why: Git is essential for version control.
-Python and Node.js are common languages for scripting API interactions and are often the target languages for Claude's code generation.
+What: Get Git, Python, and Node.js on your system.
+These are the bread and butter, the tools I reach for daily.
+Why: Git is non-negotiable for version control.
+Python and Node.js are often the target languages for Claude's code generation and what you'll use to interact with its API.
 How: * macOS (using Homebrew): ```bash # Install Homebrew if not already installed # /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 brew install git python@3.11 node@18